Learn back-end development by writing real code

 What skills are most in demand?
 If you want to become a backend developer, you’ll need to demonstrate these six key skills to potential employers:

-This is a backend project for beginners, the goal is to get you comfortable building projects on your own machine.
+This is a project for beginners, no experience needed.
+The goal is to get you comfortable building projects on your own machine.

 The most basic skill you’ll need as a backend developer is the ability to code, preferably in Ruby, PHP, Java, .Net, or Python.
 I recommend Python because it’s easiest for beginners and overall is a very versatile language.

-If you can’t manage this, no worries!
+If you can’t manage this project, no worries!
 Take a step back, re-learn Python fundamentals, and come back when you’re ready.

 This is an impressive portfolio project where you can show your knowledge of computer science concepts.

-You’ll be tested on these concepts in your interview, so use this project to nail the fundamentals of the most common algorithms and data structure concepts.
+You can guarantee you’ll be tested on these concepts in your backend developer interview, so use this project to nail the fundamentals of the most common algorithms and data structure concepts.
 It’s not just to crush your interview, though.
 As a backend dev, you’ll be responsible for ensuring company servers are running fast and functional code.

 “Not knowing data structures and algorithms is like a car mechanic who knows wrenches and screwdrivers, but doesn’t have any idea of how the ignition system or transmission works.
 This mechanic doesn’t need to know the physics of fire or the metallurgy of the transmission gears, but they need to have a reasonable idea of what’s going on,” writes Malcolm Teas, software engineer, in a Quora answer.